 - D. Input shaft end-play.

 Answer A is wrong.
 The pump will usually whine or whir.

 Answer B is correct.
 Hardened seals allow fluid to pass the seal when cold, but the seals begin to function as the transmission warms.
 This transmission will need an overhaul to fix this problem.

 Answer C is wrong.
 Perform a stall test to check the torque converter's performance.
 Always check to see if it is recommended by the vehicle manufacturer before proceeding.

 Answer D is wrong.
 Input shaft end play would not cause this condition.

-24. Technician A says to clean the valve body with solvent and a lint free cloth.
-Technician B says if a spool valve is bent it can be straightened and reused.
+24. Technician A says to clean the valve body with solvent and a lint-free cloth.
+Technician B says a bent spool valve can be straightened and reused.
 Who is correct?

 - A. Technician A

 Answer A is correct.
 The part should be cleaned in solvent and then air dried and wiped only with a lint-free cloth or towel.